oidoid/nature-elsewhere/readme.md

 | Floor.       | floor(-0.5 px) + 100.9 px | 99.9 px  | 0 px            | 99 px           | **99 px**         |
 | Ceil.        | ceil(-0.5 px) + 100.9 px  | 100.9 px | 0 px            | 100 px          | **100 px**        |

-It's also possible to see heavy jitter when moving diagonally.
+It's also possible to see intense jittering when moving diagonally.
 E.g., moving an image left one pixel on one frame and then up another pixel on the next frame.
 It is often better to instead synchronize the movements in each direction to occur on the same frame.

+Since JavaScript only supports BigInt and typed arrays natively, the [XY](src/math/XY.ts) and [WH](src/math/WH.ts) classes help encapsulate some of the truncation inherent when working with strictly integers.

 #### Shader Floating Point Limits

-My Pixel XL's [`mediump` precision is noticeably lower](https://stackoverflow.com/a/4430934/970346) than my laptop's.
+My Pixel XL phone's [`mediump` precision is noticeably lower](https://stackoverflow.com/a/4430934/970346) than my laptop's.
 Since the program's execution time is fed into the shader as a floating point, this was quickly overflowing causing calculations to become quite out of sync.
 I've